Huernia blyderiverensis was discovered in about 1975 by Alan Percy-Lancaster (1944-1995) by Ohrigstad River near the junction with Blyde River.

 Fertilizing: To keep it healthy and thriving, fertilization during the growing season is a good idea.
 Feed with water-soluble fertilizer diluted to half the recommended strength.

-Repotting: The plant will benefit from fresh potting soil every 2 or 3 years.
-Repot it in spring, just before the growing season.
-Pick a container with drainage holes.
+Repotting: The plant will benefit from fresh potting soil every two or three years.
+Repot it in spring, just before the growing season begins.
+Choose a container with drainage holes.

-Propagation: The best way to propagate Huernia blyderiverensis is from stem cuttings.
+Propagation: The best way to propagate Huernia blyderiverensis is by stem cuttings.
 Take cuttings during the growing season to ensure good rooting.
 It is also easy to start from seeds in spring.

 Learn more at How to Grow and Care for Huernia.